xam-ileto/JO-training-series-backend-hand-on/README.md

 This website is a To Do List where users can add and modify items, as well as view their to do list.

 **Instructions**
-Look for the lines of code that say "TO DO"
+Look for the lines of code that say "TO DO" in index.js and index.ejs
 Follow the specifications written in the TO DO instruction